Cyberwildcats/cyberwildcats.github.io/content/pages/resources.md

 ## Development

 An increasing amount of Cyberwildcats development and learning is being done on Github.
 All Cyberwildcats club members are entitled to join the Cyberwildcats Github organization.
-If you are a club member and are not yet a member, please contact the coach via Slack.
+To get added to the Cyberwildcats Github Organization, club members should post their request with the link to their Github profile in the [#github channel on the Cyberwildcats Slack](https://cyberwildcats.slack.com/archives/C04T3ET310Q) and @myssfit , @t3hc0ach , and @Smiley

 [The Cyberwildcats Github Organization](https://github.com/Cyberwildcats)